 Is the only difference between ’80′s LA and the future world of Star Trek that in one the cops race around in gas guzzlers while in the other they race around in warp powered starships?
 Is this the best plot to reveal what’s unique about and specific to Star Trek?
 I think not.
 Roddenberry’s vision of the future entailed more than a change in scenery or replacing guns with phasers and bombs with photon torpedoes.
 Roddenberry’s society of the future is truly different than ours.
 Life in his future is better, not just its machines.
 I don’t think Abrams gets this.

 Perhaps the most common action movie plot is that in which the hero’s attempt to bring in the bad guy is deterred by bureaucrats who are sticklers for the law.
 Was Dirty Harry the first movie to use this plot?
 It certainly was not the last, but despite it’s becoming a cliché this does not prevent a film such as Star Trek Into Darkness from bringing it out once again.
-It should be noted that this plot has a conservative bias, that is, it prevents the law and civil rights as being little more of a hindrance to law enforcement.
+It should be noted that this plot has a conservative bias, that is, it presents the law and civil rights as being little more of a hindrance to law enforcement.
 Roddeberry’s Star Trek was not without its conservative aspects, but in general it took a liberal stance on most issues.
 At the core of J. J. Abrams’ reboot is the transformation of Roddenberry’s liberal show into a conservative film.
 Roddenberry’s show got away with non-mainstream stances because it was SF.
 Abrams does not have to worry about this because his film reflects what are currently mainstream views of justice.
 This does not mean that the majority of its viewers hold these views, although this may in fact be the case, but that it reflects the views most commonly found in mainstream media.

 Compare Into Darkness with “The Devil in the Dark.”
 The latter is about an alien creature that terrorizes a mine community for reasons somewhat similar to Khan’s.
 It’s the last of it’s kind and its offspring are being killed (unwittingly) by the miners, so when it kills miners it does so to protect its offspring.
 Spock leads the way in attempting to understand why the creature does what it does, but in the end, he is willing to kill it to save Kirk.
 Kirk, however, stops him.
 This is almost exactly the opposite of what happens in Into Darkness.